-The corporate tax rate commencing fiscal year 2021 is 22%.
-Micro-, small- and mediumbusiness (MSMEs/UMKM) with a turnover of less than Rp50 billion a year are entitled to a tax discount of 50% off the normal rate for turnover of up to Rp4.8 billion.
+The corporate income tax rate commencing fiscal year 2021 is 22%.
+Micro-, small- and medium-businesses (MSMEs/UMKM) with a turnover of less than Rp50 billion a year are entitled to a tax discount of 50% off the normal rate for turnover of up to Rp4.8 billion.

-Government Regulation 23/2018 of June 2018 stipulates that for businesses with a turnover of less than IDR 4.8 billion, a final income tax rate of 0.5% from the turnover is imposed.
-Businesses who do not wish to be taxed using the regular corporate tax rate of 22% can optout by submitting a request letter to the tax office.
-With the enactment of HPP Law No. 7/2021, beginning in 2022 only a turnover of more than Rp500 million in a fiscal year is taxable.
+Government Regulation 55/2022 stipulates that for businesses with a turnover of less than IDR 4.8 billion, a final income tax rate of 0.5% from the turnover is imposed for limited periods.
+Only a turnover of more than Rp500 million in a fiscal year is taxable.
 However this applies only to individual businesses as taxpayers, not corporations.
+Businesses who wish to be taxed using the regular corporate tax rate of 22% can opt-out by submitting a request letter to the tax office.

-Companies that list at least 40% of their shares on the Indonesia Stock Exchange will have a tax cut of 3% from the top rate, providing them with an effective tax rate of 19% commencing fiscal year 2022.
+Companies that list at least 40% of their shares on the Indonesia Stock Exchange have a tax cut of 3% from the top rate, providing them with an effective tax rate of 19% as of fiscal year 2022.